What to do if I bought a faulty car on finance?

 Reject a car on finance

-If the faulty car is bought on finance you are only the registered keeper, not the actual owner.
-Contact the finance company, and they'll negotiate with the dealer on your behalf.
-If you encounter difficulties, you can contact the Financial Conduct Authority (FCA) or Trading Standards.
+If you financed a faulty car, remember that you’re the registered keeper, not the owner.
+Contact the finance company—they’ll handle negotiations with the dealer on your behalf.
+If issues arise, reach out to the Financial Conduct Authority (FCA) or Trading Standards.

-• A copy of the loan or hire purchase agreement
+• A copy of the finance or hire purchase agreement

-• Copy of mechanic's report on the car's condition
+• A mechanic’s report on the car’s condition

 Can I claim if I bought a faulty car on finance and it wasn’t my fault?